The Top Ten Dragons in Gaming

-But before we move on, we now arrive at our honorable mention.
-These guys were ones I really wanted to put on the list but didn't because they either failed to meet the criteria or they just weren't as good as some other dragons.
+But before we move on, let's take a look at the honorable mention.
+These guys were ones I really wanted to put on the list but didn't because they either failed to meet the criteria or they just weren't as good as some other dragons I already came up with.
 So here it is.

 The Honorable Mention

 I was seriously considering making this gargoyle ace at least number ten.
 But after some serious consideration, I thought it best to leave him out.
 In spite of his high level of reverence in the retro-gamer community, he is just not as big as he used to.
-The only way people know him nowadays is by his more recent appearance in Ultimate Marvel vs. Capcom 3.
+He really is a niche chracter, and the only reason people know him nowadays is by his more recent appearance in Ultimate Marvel vs. Capcom 3.
 Other than that, most people do not give him a second thought.
 It's a shame though.
 Ghosts 'n Goblins remains a memorable title by my standards.
-He may not of cracked the Top Ten, but he deserves to take part in any dragon related material that refers to gaming regardless.
+He may not of cracked the Top Ten, but he deserves to take part in any dragon related material regardless.

 The Top Ten Dragons in Gaming

-Undeniably the most famous dragon in gaming, Spyro's legacy is still carried on, but in ways that have also detracted from it a little bit as well.
+Undeniably the most famous dragon in gaming, Spyro's legacy is still carried on, but in ways that have also taken away a little of bit of his respectability as well.
 Back in the late 1990's, many gamers such as myself were blown away by the titular and tiny purple dragon's level of balls.
-I mean, he roasted giant green gnorcs, mowed down thieves, sheep on stilts, suicidal tribesman, and pretty much every single random enemy under the rainbow.
+I mean, he roasted giant green gnorcs, mowed down thieves, sheeps on stilts, suicidal tribesman, and pretty much every single random enemy under the rainbow.

-Now, Spyro seems to be tossed around like a soul-less entity whose shameless marketing image is matched only by Sonic's as far as shallowness goes.
-He's gone through one image lift to another, and developers are not really sure what to do with his character other than just paste it on the cover of a children's game that has little to nothing to do with Spyro.
+But now he just seems to be tossed around like a soul-less commodity whose shameless marketing image is matched only by Sonic's as far as shallowness goes.
+He's gone through one image lift to another, and developers are not really sure what to do with his character other than paste it on the cover of a children's game that has little to nothing to do with Spyro.

 These were ok...